 It's possible that a company may offer X dollars, and when you counter with "I'd like Y dollars," the company will agree.
 But it's a better plan to make a pitch for why you deserve more.
 Your research can help.
 Instead of saying "I'd like Y dollars," you can say, "In industry X, a salary of Y dollars is more common."

 Reminding an employer of industry standards is a successful technique.
-But even better is to frame your negotiation in terms of the benefits you'd bring the company — remind the employer of why they offered you the job, and want you on their team.
-Also, be careful how you ask.
+But even better is to frame your negotiation in terms of the benefits you'd bring the company—remind the employer of why they offered you the job, and want you on their team.
+Also, be careful about how you ask.
 There are some things that won't help you get a better offer if you mention them during salary negotiations.